Melapress/wp-security-audit-log/readme.txt

 <strong>THE MOST COMPREHENSIVE & EASY TO USE WORDPRESS ACTIVITY LOG PLUGIN</strong><br />

-Keep an audit log of everything that happens on your WordPress and [WordPress multisite](http://www.wpsecurityauditlog.com/documentation/wordpress-multisite-plugin-features-support/) with the WP Security Audit Log plugin to ensure user productivity, easily spot suspicious behavior before it becomes a WordPress security problem and have an organized website.
+Keep an activity log of everything that happens on your WordPress and [WordPress multisite](http://www.wpsecurityauditlog.com/documentation/wordpress-multisite-plugin-features-support/) with the WP Security Audit Log plugin to:

+* Ensure user productivity
+* Ease troubleshooting
+* Better manage and organize your WordPress site
+* Easily spot suspicious behavior before it becomes a security problem.

 [WP Security Audit Log](http://www.wpsecurityauditlog.com) is WordPress' most comprehensive real time user activity and monitoring log plugin.
 It helps thousands of WordPress administrators and security professionals keep an eye on what is happening on their websites.
-It is also the most highly rated WordPress activity log plugin and have been featured on popular WordPress blogs such as GoDaddy, ManageWP, Pagely, WP Mayor and WPKube.
+It is also the most highly rated WordPress activity log plugin and have been featured on popular WordPress blogs such as GoDaddy, ManageWP, Pagely, Shout Me Loud and WPKube.

+Refer to the [WordPress activity log plugin datasheet](https://www.wpsecurityauditlog.com/plugin-datasheet/) for a detailed list of all the features and settings.

 > <strong>Note</strong>: All logging functionality is and will always remain FREE.
 Additional features such as reports, instant email alerts and search are available in the <Strong>[Premium Edition](https://www.wpsecurityauditlog.com/premium-features/)</strong>.
 >